vidformer

 Getting Started

-Vidformer can be run in a cloud deployment (with the Igni server) or as a local process (with the Yrden server).
+Vidformer can be run in a cloud deployment or locally.

 In the cloud (start here):